A Reanalysis of the FDA's Benefit--Risk Assessment of Moderna's mRNA-1273 COVID Vaccine Based on a Model Incorporating Benefits Derived from Prior COVID Infection: Introduction

-$\bullet$ {\sl The FDA assumed in its most likely scenario (as well as Scenarios 5, and 6) that case and hospitalization rates would remain constant at peak 2021 Omicron levels for 5 months.} Throughout the pandemic, the number of COVID infections has always been significantly larger than the corresponding number of reported cases.
+$\bullet$ {\it We use a CDC case-to-infections multiplier to inform our projections of Omicron-infection prevalence.} The FDA assumed in its most likely scenario (as well as Scenarios 5 and 6) that case and hospitalization rates would remain constant at peak 2021 Omicron levels for 5 months.
+Throughout the pandemic, the number of COVID infections has always been significantly larger than the corresponding number of reported cases.
 For the period February 2020 through September 2021, the CDC estimated the number of infections to be four times the corresponding number of reported cases \cite{CDC1}.
-Moreover, the case-to-infection multiplier likely increased (e.g. owing to increased home testing) during the Omicron-dominant period in the U.S., which started mid-December 2021.
+Moreover, the case-to-infection multiplier likely increased (e.g., owing to increased home testing\footnote{See \cite{IHT}}) during the Omicron-dominant period in the U.S., which started mid-December 2021.
 If we conservatively assume that the CDC's 4:1 infection:case ratio holds over the evaluation period, we find the FDA's evaluation-period case-count projection of 274,947 per 1 million unvaccinated 18--25-year-old males (Scenarios 1, 5, 6) corresponds to 4 · 274,947 = 1,099,788 infections, well over 1 million.
-Thus, the FDA's case-total assumption is essentially equivalent to the assumption that among one million unvaccinated males, there would be, over 5 months, 1,000,000 infections.
-Having well over one million infections in a group of 1 million 18--25 year-olds over 5 months is implausible.
-Multiple infections over a five-month period would be unlikely\ given the high protection from reinfection resulting from recovery from a recent infection, and any reinfections would be offset by individuals who did not become infected at all (e.g., owing to prior-infection protection, limited exposure to infectious persons, or, possibly, genetic factors \cite{HorowitzPreprint}).\footnote{The preprint \cite{HorowitzPreprint}, posted 6/10/21, was later published \cite{Horowitz}.
-Even direct inoculation with SARS-CoV-2 does not necessarily produce infection: in the challenge study \cite{ICLCT} of the 36 inoculated, 16 ``remained uninfected.'' } {\em Thus, for 3 of the FDA's 5 Omicron-based scenarios, including its most likely scenario, the FDA essentially assumed that every unvaccinated male 18--25 would be infected by COVID over the 5-month evaluation period. }
+Rounding down, we deem the FDA's case-total assumption to be equivalent to the assumption that among one million unvaccinated males, there would be, over 5 months, 1,000,000 infections.
+Having well over one million infections in a group of 1 million 18--25-year-olds over 5 months is implausible.
+Multiple infections over a 5-month period would be unlikely\ given the high protection from reinfection resulting from recovery from a recent infection, and any reinfections would be offset by individuals who did not become infected at all (e.g., owing to prior-infection protection, limited exposure to infectious persons, or, possibly, genetic factors \cite{HorowitzPreprint}).\footnote{The preprint \cite{HorowitzPreprint}, posted 10 June 2021, was later published \cite{Horowitz}.
+Even direct inoculation with SARS-CoV-2 does not necessarily produce infection: in the challenge study \cite{ICLCT} of the 36 inoculated, 16 ``remained uninfected.'' } {\em Thus, for 3 of the FDA's 5 Omicron-based scenarios, including its most likely scenario, the FDA essentially assumed that every unvaccinated male 18--25 would be infected by COVID over the evaluation period. }